Criteria for Success

 Concretize and quantify your experiences

-Quantify your experience or impact to make them more concrete.
+Quantify your experience or impact to make it more concrete.
 How many people were on your team?
 How many protocols did you develop?
 How many people were in competition for an award?
 As a TA, how often did you meet with your students?

 Describe your actions rather than changes in your mental or emotional state; your personal statement is not a diary entry.